-NPC’s high quality, one-year, accredited Licensed Practical Nurse (LPN) program prepares you to take the Arizona LPN examination and excel in the exciting field of professional nursing.
+NPC’s high quality, Licensed Practical Nurse (LPN) Certificate of Applied Science option prepares you to take the Arizona LPN examination and excel in the exciting field of vocational nursing.
 Through hands-on experiences working in the classroom, clinicals and the community, you will receive the education you need to achieve your career goals in the healing profession.

 - Be a part of nursing classes small enough that you can take advantage of personal tutoring and help from our highly experienced instructors.

-- Pursue a nursing degree that provides both hands-on labs and clinical experience every semester so you gain the practical real-world skills you need to succeed as a nurse.
+- Pursue a nursing option that provides both hands-on labs and clinical experience every semester so you gain the practical real-world skills you need to succeed as a nurse.

-- Continue your studies in NPC's Nursing program for a second year to become a Registered Nurse (RN).
+- Have the option to choose to continue your studies in NPC's nursing program for a second year to become a Registered Nurse by earning an Associate of Applied Science (AAS) degree.

-Students must apply to be admitted into the NPC Nursing program.
+Students wanting to earn a LPN certificate must apply to be admitted into NPC's Registered Nurse AAS degree program.
 BEFORE being accepted, you must complete certain prerequisite courses (see entry requirements below).
-Admission to NPC does NOT guarantee admission to the Nursing program.
+Admission to NPC does NOT guarantee admission to the nursing program.

 Labs and Classrooms

-1. Applicants must hold a current Arizona Certified Nursing Assistant license in good standing.
+1. Applicants must hold a current Arizona Licensed Nursing Assistant (LNA) license in good standing.

-2. The following prerequisite courses are required BEFORE Nursing program admission and must be completed with a “C” grade or better before July 1 of the admission application year.
+2. The following prerequisite courses are required BEFORE admission to NPC's RN nursing degree program and must be completed with a “C” grade or better before July 1 of the admission application year.
 A cumulative GPA of at least 3.0 is recommended.

 - BIO 181 - General Biology I